-With regards to our corporate structure, any funds we may transfer to our PRC Subsidiaries, either as loans or as increases in registered capital, are subject to approval by or registration with relevant government authorities in China regardless of the amount of the transfer.
+Any funds we may transfer to our PRC Subsidiaries, either as loans or as increases in registered capital, are subject to approval by or registration with relevant government authorities in China regardless of the amount of the transfer.
 According to the relevant PRC regulations, capital contributions to our PRC Subsidiaries are subject to the submission of reports of changes through the enterprise registration system and registration with a local bank authorized by SAFE.
-In addition, any foreign loan procured by our PRC Subsidiaries is required to be registered with SAFE and such loan is required to be registered with the NPRC.
+In addition, any foreign loan procured by our PRC Subsidiaries is required to be registered with SAFE and to be registered with the National Development and Reform Commission of the PRC ("NDRC").
 We may not be able to complete such registrations or obtain necessary approvals on a timely basis with respect to future capital contributions or foreign loans by us to our PRC Subsidiaries.
 If we fail to complete such registration or other procedures, our ability to maintain our corporate structure while capitalizing our PRC Subsidiaries' operations may be negatively affected, which could adversely affect our liquidity and our ability to fund and expand our business.